LenShustek/Eudora_fix_mbx/README.txt

-Lines starting with "options" let you specify one or more keywords that control the the operation of the program: skipheaders     don't do replacements in the header lines of messages skipbody        don't do replacements in the body of messages skiptoc         don't do replacements in the table-of-contents file nologging       don't do logging to Eudora_fix_mbx.log noeudora        don't allow Eudora to be running even for non-system mailboxes eudoraokforsystemmailboxes  a hard-to-type option that lets Eudora run even
+Lines starting with "options" let you specify one or more keywords that control the the operation of the program: skipheaders     Don't do replacements in the header lines of messages skipbody        Don't do replacements in the body of messages skiptoc         Don't do replacements in the table-of-contents file nologging       Don't do logging to Eudora_fix_mbx.log noeudora        Don't allow Eudora to be running even for non-system mailboxes eudoraokforsystemmailboxes  A hard-to-type option that lets Eudora run even
-                               for system mailboxes, if you like taking risks
+                                 for system mailboxes, if you like taking risks onlydo xx MB (or xx KB)  Only look at messages within the specified number of bytes at the end of the mailbox, if the mailbox is larger than that.
+                              This speeds up processing for very large mailboxes.

 Others lines of the file specify replacements to make, in this form: searchstring = replacementstring  ;comment